johnkord/sendie/docs/what-is-sendie.md

 **How to use it (session creator):**
 1. Sign in with Discord (your account must be on the allow-list)
 2. Click "Create Session"
+3. Drop files now—they'll queue up and send automatically when someone joins
-3. Share the link with whoever you want to receive your files
+4. Share the link with whoever you want to receive your files
-4. Drop files to send them
 5. Use host controls to lock the session or remove unwanted peers

+**Pro tip:** Enable **Broadcast Mode** to automatically send files to everyone who joins!

 **How to use it (joining a session):**
 1. Click the session link someone shared with you